benweissmann/gauth/README.md

 ### Setup

-Copy gauth/settings.example.py to gauth/settings.py and fill in the places marked "TODO."
+Edit `gauth/settings.py` to fill in the items marked TODO, or create the file `gauth/local_settings.py` and overrides the settings there.

-Note that GAuth expects that the server will handle certificate authentication.
-It expects the `SSL_CLIENT_S_DN_Email` field of the request to hold the user's email address.
-You can change the field name in `redirector/certs.py`.
-This should work out-of-the-box on scripts.mit.edu.

 ### Contributing